ElektraInitiative/libelektra/doc/DESIGN.md

 does not specify whether the returned value is binary or a string.
 The function just returns the pointer to the value.
 When `key` is a string (check with `keyIsString`) at least `""` will be returned.
-See section “Return Values” to learn more about common values returned by Elektra's functions.
+See section “Return Values” to learn more about common values returned by Elektra’s functions.
 For binary data a `NULL` pointer is also possible to distinguish between no data and `'\0'`.